 Taking all of this into consideration, just keep in mind that some of it may still rub off onto their adult diaper or incontinence pad.
 I used to cover more area than what some may consider necessary as well.
 Bed sores and especially rashes usually spread very quickly, so why not cover the surrounding area so you know they are completely protected?

-Make sure you have an extra pair of medical gloves when you are putting on barrier cream because it gets everywhere.
+Make sure you have an extra pair of medical gloves in your pocket when you are putting on barrier cream because it gets everywhere.
 As soon as you put it on, don't fasten the brief or put the covers over the patient.
 Change your gloves first.
 Another trick is to put on a double layer of gloves.
 That way you can just take the second layer off and leave the first.

-If you try to fasten the brief with barrier cream on your gloves, it will not stick.
+If you try to fasten a brief with barrier cream on your gloves, it will not stick.
 The cream somehow removes or covers up the adhesive.
 I have seen this happen time and time again.

 If you have the thick kind of cream, it may be hard to spread.
 A trick I use every now and then is to have the tube of cream soak in hot water for a few minutes.
 This also loosens it up so it's easier to squeeze out of the tubing, and believe me, it can be difficult.